History of the Polish–Lithuanian Commonwealth (1648–1764): Treaty of Hadiach, war with Russia, Truce of Andrusovo and division of Ukraine

 The Polish–Lithuanian magnates were preoccupied with the issue of recovery of their old feudal lands in the east, lost to the Cossacks and Russia.
 There was one more and the most significant, even if belated and in the end botched, attempt to resolve the Cossack conflict in an amicable way, by including Ukraine as a partner in the Commonwealth federation.

-After Khmelnytsky's death Ivan Vyhovsky was chosen as the Cossack Hetman.
-Vyhovsky represented the Cossack upper strata and sought independence from Russia through an alliance with Charles Gustav and then the Commonwealth, where some of the leaders understood and wanted to amend the erroneousness of the past policies.
+After Bohdan Khmelnytsky's death Ivan Vyhovsky was chosen as the Cossack Hetman.
+Vyhovsky represented the Cossack upper strata and sought independence from Russia through an alliance with Charles X Gustav and then the Commonwealth, where some of the leaders understood and wanted to amend the erroneousness of the past policies.
 An appropriate treaty was prepared by Yuri Nemyrych, an Arian and the Chamberlain of Kiev, who represented Vyhovski, and on John Casimir's side Stanisław Kazimierz Bieniewski, Voivode of Chernihiv, among others.
 The Treaty of Hadiach was signed on September 16, 1658.